The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Traffic control ensures safety

-Safety is the number one reason why traffic control matters.
+Safety is the number one reason traffic control matters.
 Roads that lack order and direction are dangerous and make accidents more likely.
 Traffic control devices and other measures provide this direction.

 Traffic control keeps traffic flowing